AB-at-UCR/AB-at-UCR/README.md

 - 👋 Hi, I’m @AB-at-UCR.
 - 👀 I’m interested in Artificial Intelligence, Machine Learning and Software Development.
-- 🌱 I’m currently pursuing my MS in CS at UCR where my thesis is centered around cancer data diagnostics and computaional biology.
+- 🌱 I’m currently pursuing my MS in CS at UCR where my thesis is centered around machine learning and computaional biology.
 - 📫 How to reach me - abhar061@ucr.edu
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: If there is something fun out there to learn, Let me know and I'll check it out 😁